Moon Geun-young: 2003–2007: Breakthrough

-Acting acclaim
+2008–present: Acting acclaim

 In 2008, Moon returned to television in the period epic Painter of the Wind, where she played the lead role of Shin Yun-bok, a painter who disguises herself as a man and becomes mentored by the master Kim Hong-do (played by Park Shin-yang).
-Shin was a real-life historical figure, a painter who lived during the Joseon Dynasty (1392-1910) and was known for his realistic and delicate depictions of daily life.
+Shin was a real-life historical figure, a painter who lived during the Joseon period (1392–1910) and was known for his realistic and delicate depictions of daily life.
 Moon received acting acclaim for her performance, including Best Actress at the 2008 Grimae Awards (presented by the Korean Broadcasting Directors Association), Best TV Actress at the 45th Baeksang Arts Awards, and the Daesang ("Grand Prize") at the 2008 SBS Drama Awards, making her the youngest recipient of a Daesang in the drama awards history of all three networks.

 In 2010, Moon starred in Cinderella's Sister, a modern fairy tale retelling of the contentious relationship between two stepsisters (opposite Seo Woo).
 Later in the year, she starred in the romantic comedy Mary Stayed Out All Night alongside Jang Keun-suk.
 2010 also marked the year she made her theater debut, in the Korean staging of Patrick Marber's play Closer.
 She caused a stir as the strip dancing, promiscuous Alice, opposite Um Ki-joon's Dan.

 Moon returned to TV, playing a struggling young designer in Cheongdam-dong Alice (2012).
-She then starred in Goddess of Fire (2013), playing Yoo Jung, a character based on Baek Pa-sun, the first female potter and porcelain artist of the Joseon Dynasty.
+She then starred in Goddess of Fire (2013), playing Yoo Jung, a character based on Baek Pa-sun, the first female potter and porcelain artist of the Joseon period.
 This is her second historical drama (or sageuk), five years after Painter of the Wind.

-Moon made her long-awaited return to the big screen in Lee Joon-ik's period film The Throne, in which she played Lady Hyegyeong, the wife of Crown Prince Sado.
+Moon made her long-awaited return to the big screen in Lee Joon-ik's period film The Throne, in which she played Lady Hyegyŏng, the wife of Crown Prince Sado.
 This is followed by the mystery thriller series The Village: Achiara's Secret.

-In 2016, Moon starred in her second theater play, Romeo and Juliet alongside Park Jung-min.
+In 2016, Moon starred in her second theater play, Romeo and Juliet alongside Park Jeong-min.
 She was also cast in the mystery film Glass Garden, which premiered at the Busan International Film Festival in 2017.

 In 2019, Moon was confirmed to make her small-screen comeback in the tvN's crime drama Catch the Ghost.

 In 2022, Moon signed a contract with Cree Company.

 Personal life

 Moon graduated from Gwangju Gukje High School in February 2006.
 In March 2006, she entered Sungkyunkwan University in Seoul.
-Moon was known for being a diligent student and has a solid attendance record, a rarity among Korean celebrities in college.
+Moon was known for being a diligent student and had a solid attendance record, a rarity among Korean celebrities in college.
 She studied Korean Language and Literature.

 Their agencies confirmed that Moon dated her Goddess of Fire co-star Kim Bum for seven months, from October 2013 to April 2014.
 Not long after agencies of both actors confirmed the news stating: "They did break up not too long ago but have decided to remain good friends and supportive colleagues".

 Moon was diagnosed with compartment syndrome, and received emergency treatments to treat her arm muscle pain.